SusheelThapa/command/command/c/chown.md

 ####  Exercise 1: Change Ownership of a File

-You have a file named important_document.txt in your home directory, and you want to change its ownership to a user named secure_user and a group named restricted_group.
-Use the chown command to accomplish this task.
+You have a file named `important_document.txt` in your home directory, and you want to change its ownership to a user named `secure_user` and a group named `restricted_group`.
+Use the `chown` command to accomplish this task.

 ####  Exercise 2: Recursively Change Ownership of a Directory